Last updated

 NASB

-LiveThe full NASB 2020 is now in the app, all 66 books, along with more than eighteen thousand publisher study notes.
+LiveThe full NASB 2020 is in the app, all 66 books, along with more than eighteen thousand publisher study notes and the supplementary front-matter articles and appendices.
 Licensed by The Lockman Foundation through their Free Distribution Permission Agreement, which means NASB is permanently free in OpenScripture — no paywall, ever.

 -